 Directions: The venue will be signposted from the A5 at Llangollen.
 The address for the main road is Holyhead Road, Glyndwfrdwy, LL21 9EU .
 From the A483, from North and South at Halton Roundabout (MacDonalds) follow sign A5 Llangollen.
 After 0.5 mile go right on the roundabout signed A5 Llangollen.
 After 5.8 miles carry straight on at the traffic lights at the centre Llangollen.
 Follow A5 for 4.7 miles to the village of Glyndyfrdwy, continue through the village past The Berwyn Arms Pub on the right hand side (5.6 miles).
 Look out for orange markers to site entrance on left at 6.2 miles from Llangollen.
 Caution entrance near bend on fast road.

-This great venue has not been used by the club for a number of years but in 2018 we will returning for the opening round of the season.
+This great venue has not been used by the club for a number of years but in 2018 we returning for the opening round of the season and this is the same for 2019.
 With the sections set around the outer rim of a quarry bowl, it is a great venue for parking as well as spectators.
-A mixture of muddy banks, quarry elements and a man made pipe section makes this an interesting return for 2018.
+A mixture of muddy banks, quarry elements and a man made pipe section makes this an interesting return for 2019.